ArthurStarks/Exploratory-Analysis-of-Financial-Data/README.md

 # Contact

-Developed by Darío López Padial (Bukosabino).
+Developed by Arthur Kaza @ArthurStarks.

 Please, let me know about any comment or feedback.